Strengthening Grounded & Culturally Aligned Leadership

 - Explore resilience practices that move beyond burnout culture

-- Practice community-centered decision-making that reflects values
+- Practice community-centered decision-making that reflects our values

 This session is presented through the Santa Fe Community Foundation’s Learning Hub and is part of the BIPOC Nonprofit Leader Series program.
 This event is free; registration is required.